msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 A **vertex** is a collection of attributes associated with a point in space.
 These attributes can include position, normal direction, texture coordinates, tangent vector, color, etc.

 Since this is the first stage in the pipeline, vertex data must be provided by the application.
 The vertex data can be as simple as an array of positions where each element is a `float` corresponding to a value on one of three axes $(x,y,z)$.
-For example, a triangle formed by vertices $A$, $B$, and $C$ can be defined as follows:
+For example, a triangle formed by vertices _A_, _B_, and _C_ can be defined as follows:

 ```cpp
 float vertices[] = {